DryDish/minimoment/readme.md

 index:  ❌ = Missing, ☑️ = Done

+# Setup

+Create a `.env` file following the structure provided in the `.env.example`.
+Install the dependencies with `npm install`, and use the `npm start` command to run the app.

 # Mandatory assignment part 1

 Start with the implementation of the final project.